 Building a fence on your neighbor's property

-You cannot build anything, including a fence, on your neighbor’s property without their permission.
+You cannot build a fence on your neighbor's property without their permission.

-Your neighbor can object to any part of your own fence, even if the encroachment is only a few feet, that crosses onto their property.
+Your neighbor can object to any part of your fence, even if it only encroaches onto a few inches of their property.
 What they can do about it may depend on local laws.

 Generally, a property owner can do what they want with anything that crosses onto their property.
 If a tree on your property has branches that extend over your neighbor's property, your neighbor can usually trim the branches as far as the boundary.
 Your neighbor may be able to move a fence you placed on their property off of their property, and onto yours, and hold you responsible for the expense.